[(1) This section applies where the FCA is the appropriate regulator in relation to an application for permission under section 55A.

 (3) If the applicant is a member of a group which includes a PRA-authorised person, the FCA must consult the PRA before determining the application.

-[(3A) The FCA must consult the PRA before determining an application for permission to carry on the regulated activity specified in article
+[(3A) The FCA must consult the PRA before determining an application for permission to carry on the regulated

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.